coreos/ignition/docs/supported-platforms.md

 Ignition is currently only supported for the following platforms:

 * [Alibaba Cloud] (`aliyun`) - Ignition will read its configuration from the instance userdata.
 Cloud SSH keys are handled separately.
+* [Apple Hypervisor] (`applehv`) - Ignition will read its configuration using an HTTP GET over a vsock connection with its host on port 1024.
 * [Amazon Web Services] (`aws`) - Ignition will read its configuration from the instance userdata.
 Cloud SSH keys are handled separately.
 * [Microsoft Azure] (`azure`)- Ignition will read its configuration from the custom data provided to the instance.
 Cloud SSH keys are handled separately.
 * [Microsoft Azure Stack] (`azurestack`) - Ignition will read its configuration from the custom data provided to the instance.
 Cloud SSH keys are handled separately.